adobe/acc-js-sdk/README.md

 extraHttpHeaders|[string]:string|An optional dictionary (key/value pairs) of extra HTTP headers to pass to all API calls. clientApp|string|An optional string describing the name and version of the SDK client application.
-It will be passed to the server in the ACC-SDK-Client-App HTTP header noSDKHeaders|boolean|Can be set to disable passing ACC-SDK-* HTTP headers to the server
+It will be passed to the server in the ACC-SDK-Client-App HTTP header noSDKHeaders|boolean|Can be set to disable passing ACC-SDK-* HTTP headers to the server noMethodInURL|boolean|Can be set to true to remove the method name from the URL timeout|number|Can be used to set the APIs call timeout (in ms)
 ```js
 const connectionParameters = sdk.ConnectionParameters.ofUserAndPassword(
                                     "https://myInstance.campaign.adobe.com",